beproud/instant-whales/README.md

 * image: Docker image name to run
 * expires: Seconds to run the container.
 After specified seconds, the container will be killed.
+    * Specify 0 not to expire the container

 Responses will be like this.